In this post, you will learn how efficient a natural gas fireplace is compared to an electric fireplace:

 The process of accessing and producing natural gas releases methane into the atmosphere.
 Methane is a greenhouse gas that is about 90 percent more harmful than CO2 in terms of rising temperatures worldwide.

-Almost a third of U.S. methane emissions comes from leaks in abandoned production sites.
+Almost a third of U.S. methane emissions come from abandoned production site leaks.
 Rather than being environmentally friendly, this fossil fuel poses one of its greatest threats as the industry continues to grow.

 Electric heating is more fuel efficient than natural gas or propane.
-Electric resistant heaters such as baseboard units convert 100 percent of the fuel they use into heat.
-Infrared heaters, like the kind used in deluxe fireplaces like MagikFlame, are also 100 percent fuel efficient.
+Electric-resistant heaters such as baseboard units convert 100 percent of the fuel they use into heat.
+Infrared heaters, like the kind used in deluxe modern electric fireplaces like MagikFlame, are also 100 percent fuel efficient.